-- Advertisements, signs or flyers which state, for example, “no children,” “no minorities,” or “Hispanics Need Not Apply.”
+Posting advertisements, signs or flyers which state, for example, “no children,” “no minorities,” or “Hispanics Need Not Apply.”

-- Being propositioned for sex in exchange for rent or deposits and/or inappropriate comments.
+Propositioning a tenant for sex in exchange for rent or deposits and/or inappropriate comments.

 Inaccessible housing might be illegal discrimination.

-If you’re looking for an apartment and you can’t get in because of barriers like steps, steep slopes and lack of curb cuts, or if you find the kitchen or bathroom is not accessible, please call:
+If you’re looking for an apartment and you can’t get in because of barriers like steps, steep slopes, and lack of curb cuts, or if you find the kitchen or bathroom is not accessible, please call: